bvarner/pi485/standalone/README.md

 _transmissions_ to RS-485.

 ## Schematic Breakdown
-The [current schematic](pi485.pdf) is fairly straightforward.
+The [current schematic](plots/pi485.svg) is fairly straightforward.

 All of the resistor values connected directly to LEDs should be double-checked for your LED selections.

 ## Power Input / Signal Connections
-Starting in the upper left quadrant of the schematic, you have the input header pins.
+Starting in the upper left quadrant of the schematic, you have the input header pins (P1).
 There's a second pair of headers for an additional
-+5vdc and ground connections.
-I use the second two-pin header to connect my power supply, then connect the other 4 pins to the Pi providing power to the RaspberryPi and connecting the UART output pins.
++5vdc and ground connections (P2).
+I use the second two-pin header to connect my power supply, then connect the other pins to the Pi providing power to the RaspberryPi and connecting the UART pins and 485PWR signal line.

 ## RX / TX LED Signaling
 The RX & TX lines are tapped with 270ohm resistors to pull the 5vdc down to an appropriate level for tripping the NPN transistors in the lower left side of the schematic.
 When the voltage on the RX / TX pins goes LOW (signaling data, not idle), the NPN halts the flow of electricity from the Collector to the Emitter (opens the switch), leaving the only path to ground being through the LEDs.
+Make sure you size your R3 and R7 resistors appropriately for your LEDs.

-## Power Filtering & Power LED
+## Power Filtering, Switching, & Power LED
-Also in the bottom left quadrant we have a couple of decoupling filter capacitors to help smooth out fluctuations in the 5vdc supply, and a 'power' LED.
+Moving to the top-right portion of the schematic, there's another NPN controlling power flow from VCC to a few decoupling filter capacitors, a power LED, and the positive supply voltage of the rest of the circuit.
+If you connect the 485PWR pin of P1 to a +3.3v header, you can make the circuit 'always on'.
+If you'd rather have 'control' over the circuit (for example, so you can setup the UART configuration and _then_ turn on the hardware) you can drive the 485PWR pin high with a standard GPIO pin.

 ## UART TX Connections
 The TX line is connected to the trigger pin of a 555 timer, and then to the Data Input pin of the Max485.